 The historical development of Broadway Boulevard is visible in its extant architecture.
-The mix of 20th century period Revival and American Movement bungalow homes to post-WWII Modernist commercial buildings tell the story of Tucson's evolution into a Modern, suburban city.
+The mix of 20th century Period Revival and American Movement bungalow homes to post-World War II Modernist commercial buildings tell the story of Tucson's evolution into a Modern, suburban city.
 Today, the corridor retains this architectural timeline.
 Although development did not occur strictly chronologically from west to east, there are perceptual breaks throughout that articulate the pattern of its development, and create distinct segments that share similar uses and feel.

 Once the automobile became prevalent, development extended east, and Broadway began to take shape as a commercial corridor.
-Architecture along the strip embodied the post-WWII optimism, focusing on the future at the core of the Modern Movement.
+Architecture along the strip embodied the post-World War II optimism.
 Shops were designed to appeal to commuters, serving residents of the city's new suburbs, traveling to and from downtown in their cars.
 (Swaim, 2012).